TemApex/payday2-vtc/README.md

 A more recent example of reuse is Breakfast in Tijuana.
 The interaction for searching the evidence is reused from scanning the evidence in Hoxton Breakout, so I had to change the line from "Scan Evidence" to "Check Evidence" just so it makes sense.
 If I could I'd have more flavourful text, but Overkill's reuse of text limits how much I can do.

 If you find an interaction that seems out of place it was probably used in a completely different heist, possibly in a completely different context.
 Feel free to report these and I'll look into them.
-After Payday 3's release this mod will be fully discontinued, so if you find anything report it before then!